 A music demo, or simply a demo, is a sample recording of your music.
 Usually, demos are rough recordings of songs and often do not include an entire album's worth of material.
-Demos are frequently sent by bands to record labels to try and land a deal, but they have a few other uses as well.
+Demos are frequently sent by bands to record labels to try and land a deal.

 How Musicians and Songwriters Use Demos

-When this does happen, usually only a select few media members will get to hear the demos, and generally, this happens when demos contain "finished" songs.
+When this does happen, usually only a select few media members will get to hear the demos.
+Generally, this happens when demos contain "finished" songs.
 In other words, songs that are still in the writing and tweaking stage don't often get played for people outside the band and label.

 Don't Spend Money on Production (At Least Not Yet)